robot-stack-7/eden-nightly/README.md

 - **Legacy x86_64 CPUs** — compatible with baseline `x86-64`, means can run on virtually all 64-bit x86 processors (via the Legacy Build)
 - **AArch64 devices** — compatible with `aarch64` architecture

 AppImages built using [**Sharun**](https://github.com/VHSgunzo/sharun) are bundled with **Mesa drivers** to ensure maximum compatibility — similar to Eden’s official releases and may include the latest fixes for certain games (though untested).
+These builds should work on any linux distro.

 A newly added **AppBundle** version, built with [**pelf**](https://github.com/xplshn/pelf), serves as an alternative to AppImage.
 It's a lightweight format written in Go and intended for broader Linux compatibility.